As an Amazon Associate I earn from qualifying purchases.

 Rounding out our list is the BOB Revolution Flex Jogging Stroller.
 Yes, that makes two from BOB, but as a leader in the all-terrain category, I believe it’s justified.

-This biggest difference between this model and the Bob Revolution Pro mentioned above is that this one doesn’t come with a hand brake.
+This biggest difference between the Revolution Flex and the Revolution Pro mentioned above is that this one doesn’t come with a hand brake.
 If you jog a lot or go down steep hills often, that feature can be pretty important.
 If not, it’s probably not worth worrying about.

 It has a large canopy that will protect your child from the sun.

 This jogging stroller is car seat compatible as long as you purchase their car seat adapter.
 So, it can become a travel system.